sallycole/gorillatasks/README.md

 Frustrated with slow learning progress?
 Gorilla Tasks accelerates student learning with a web-based curriculum management system built for efficiency.
 It transforms any curriculum—whether a custom collection of online resources or an existing course sequence—into a set of easily accomplishable tasks: read, watch, listen, or do.
 Upon enrolling in a curriculum, students select their desired finish date and study days per week, and Gorilla Tasks automatically calculates and dynamically updates daily and weekly goals to maintain an optimal pace for on-time completion.
 Real-time progress tracking visualizes completed and skipped tasks, allowing students to archive finished work or reactivate past tasks from the archive as needed.

+## Disclaimer

+This project was created with a heavy reliance on AI tools including Cursor AI, Chat GPT, Replit Assistant, and Replit Agent.
+It is a proof of concept for a learning management system capable of making homeschooling more efficient and effective.

 ## Live Demo

 Try out Gorilla Tasks at [https://gorilla-tasks.replit.app/](https://gorilla-tasks.replit.app/)